Posted on

 - restrictions on when PTO can be used, like a “blackout” for especially busy times of the year when all workers need to be on hand, and

-- limitations on how many vacation days a worker can use in a row.
+- limitations on how many vacation days you can use in a row.

 These limitations can be significant.
-While California law does not let employers take an employee’s vacation time back, like in a “use it or lose it” policy, employers can stop the accrual of vacation pay by capping the amount of leave that a worker can earn.
+While California law does not let employers take your vacation time back, like in a “use it or lose it” policy, employers can stop the accrual of vacation pay by capping the amount of leave that you can earn.
 The employer’s policy for its California vacation accrual rate is usually set out in the employee handbook.

 However, some limitations have been found to be unfair and will not be enforced by the California Division of Labor Standards Enforcement (DLSE).
-One of these unfair policies is to mandate that all vacation time be used in the year it was earned.10 Another unfair policy was to require workers to use any vacation time they could carry over from the prior year of employment before accruing any new vacation time.11
+One of these unfair policies is to mandate that all vacation time be used in the year it was earned.10 Another unfair policy would be to require you to use any vacation time you could carry over from the prior year of employment before accruing any new vacation time.11

 Legal References: